 The school site principals conduct four formal observations in the classrooms who have not yet reached permanent status.
 The principals conduct two formal observations every other year for those teachers who have reached permanent status.
 Informal observations are conducted weekly for all teachers through classroom walk-throughs and observing the grade level teams during their collaboration times.
-The AVID site team completes implementation walks four times a year with the goal of addressing the site needs for the AVID program.

 The formal and informal observations have shown strengths in the areas of establishing and communicating objectives, growing in classroom management and classroom culture, and maximizing instructional time.
 Areas of need from the observations include teaching to the level of rigor required by the standards, differentiating instruction for all levels and needs of students, intentionally using assessments to guide instruction, and using culturally relevant practices to address the behavioral and academic needs of the students.
-The AVID implementation walks show a growing culture and instructional strategies around the AVID program.